 Random read operations allow the master to access any memory location in a random manner.
-To perform this type of read operation, the word address must first be set.
-This is accomplished by sending the word address to the 24XX64F as part of a write operation (R/W bit set to '0').
-Once the word address is sent, the master generates a Start condition following the acknowledge.
+To perform this type of read operation, first the word address must be set.
+This is done by sending the word address to the 24XX515 as part of a write operation (R/\overline{W} bit set to 0).
+After the word address is sent, the master generates a Start condition following the acknowledge.
 This terminates the write operation, but not before the internal Address Pointer is set.
-The master then issues the control byte again, but with the R/W bit set to a one.
-The 24XX64F will then issue an acknowledge and transmit the 8-bit data word.
-The master will not acknowledge the transfer, but does generate a Stop condition, which causes the 24XX64F to discontinue transmission (Figure 8-2).
+Then, the master issues the control byte again, but with the R/W bit set to a one.
+The 24XX515 will then issue an acknowledge and transmit the 8-bit data word.
+The master will not acknowledge the transfer, but does generate a Stop condition which causes the 24XX515 to discontinue transmission (Figure 8-2).
 After a random Read command, the internal address counter will point to the address location following the one that was just read.